jmorenov/TweetSC/README.md

-# TweetSP
+# TweetSC
-Tweet Spell Checker (TweetSP) is a spell checker for tweets of twitter.
+Tweet Spell Checker (TweetSC) is a spell checker for tweets.